 This article deals with suicide and family violence and might be triggering for some readers.

-Grieving locals began leaving flowers outside the home on Friday morning, as crime scene cleaners later filtered in and out of the property.
+After the bodies were discovered on January 14, grieving locals left flowers outside the home on Friday morning, as crime scene cleaners later filtered in and out of the property.